turndn/demo_anon_inode_mapping/README.md

 # Demo, anonymous inode mapping to userspace
-This driver creates anonymous inode which is accessed from userspace.
+This LKM creates anonymous inode which is accessed from userspace.
 A structure is mapped to an allocated page.

 # Usage